Phrases, sayings and idioms at

 Uninformed and incompetent people leading others who are similarly incapable.

-Biblical citations usually tend to be the earliest.
-In this case the thought was probably inherited from the Upanishads - the sacred Hindu treatises, written 800-200 BC.
+Biblical citations of commonly used English phrases usually tend to be earlier than those from other sources.
+In this case the thought was probably inherited from the Upanishads – the sacred Hindu treatises, which were written between 800BC and 200 BC and first translated into English between 1816-19.
 From Katha Upanishad we have:

 Abiding in the midst of ignorance, thinking themselves wise and learned, fools go aimlessly hither and thither, like blind led by the blind.